kmarkus/microblx/docs/user/getting_started.rst

   interaction between blocks.
 This manual focuses on how to build cblocks, since this is what most application builders need to do.

+  Each block has zero or many of

-  - **configuration**: defines static properties of blocks, such as control parameters, device file names etc.
+  - **config**: defines any the static configuration blocks can have, such as control parameters, device file names etc.

-  - **port**: define which data flows in and out of blocks.
+  - **ports**: defines the type of data that flows in and out of blocks.

-- **type**: types of data sent through ports or of configuration must be registered with microblx.

-- **node**: an administrative entity which keeps track of blocks and types.
-Typically one per process is used, but there’s no constraint whatsoever.

-- **module**: a module contains one or more blocks or types that are registered/deregistered with a node when the module is loaded/unloaded.
+- **type**: microblx essentially uses the C type system (primitive types and structs and arrays of the former) for `configs` and values sent via `ports`.
+To be usable via the scripting layer and the DSL, custom types must be registered with microblx.
+The `stdtypes` module contains generic, frequently types (e.g. stdints like `uint32` or time handling `ubx_tstat`).

 Installation